 The main difference between liquid and dried malt extract is the amount of liquid left in the extract.
 Liquid malt extract (malt syrup) contains about 20% water and 80% fermentable and unfermentable sugars.
 Dried malt extract or malt spray contains virtually no water at all.

-1 kg of dried malt extract is equivalent to about 1.2 kg of liquid malt extract, which is enough for approximately 8 liters of normal strength wort (OG 1045).
+1 kg of dried malt extract is equivalent to about 1.2 kg of liquid malt extract, which is enough for approximately 8 liters of normal wort (OG 1045).